Peter O'Mahony: Ireland

 O'Mahony started in Ireland's wins against South Africa and Argentina during the 2017 Autumn Internationals.
 O'Mahony started every game for Ireland as they won a Grand Slam in the 2018 Six Nations Championship.
-At the end of the game against England, O'Mahony gave his winner's medal to an Irish supporter with Down's Syndrome.
+At the end of the game against England, O'Mahony gave his winner's medal to an Irish supporter with Down syndrome.
 In the absence of the injured Rory Best, O'Mahony captained Ireland to a historic 2–1 series victory against Australia in June 2018, Ireland's first since 1979, with O'Mahony also winning his 50th test cap for Ireland in the third test.
 During the 2018 Autumn Tests, O'Mahony started in Ireland's 28–17 win against Argentina on 10 November, and was Man-of-the-Match in Ireland's 16–9 win against New Zealand on 17 November, a win that was O'Mahony's first against the All Blacks and Ireland's first ever win in Dublin against New Zealand.

 O'Mahony was ever-present for Ireland during the 2019 Six Nations Championship, starting in the 32–20 opening defeat against England, the 22–13 win against Scotland, the 26–16 win against Italy, the 26–14 win against France and the 25–7 defeat against Wales in the final round, a victory that saw the Welsh win the grand slam.
 He was selected in the 31-man Ireland squad for the 2019 Rugby World Cup, having featured in the warm-up matches against England and Wales, captaining Ireland in the latter.
 During the World Cup itself, O'Mahony started in Ireland's opening 27–3 win against Scotland their shock 19–12 defeat against hosts Japan, and in the 35–0 win against Russia, before featuring off the bench in Ireland's 47–5 win against Samoa in their final pool game, and starting in the comprehensive 46–14 defeat against New Zealand in the quarter-finals, which brought an end to Ireland's 2019 World Cup.

 Retained by new head coach Andy Farrell in his squad for the 2020 Six Nations Championship, O'Mahony featured off the bench in Ireland's 19–12 opening win against Scotland on 1 February 2020, then started in their 24–14 win against defending champions Wales on 8 February, and their 24–12 defeat against England, before the tournament was suspended due to the COVID-19 pandemic.
 The tournament eventually resumed in October 2020, with O'Mahony featuring off the bench in Ireland's 50–17 win against Italy and the 35–27 defeat against France in their final fixture of the tournament.